 3 Deliverables and Schedule

-The Working Group has an aggressive timetable based on the premise that it builds on existing work and does not develop a new model.
+The Working Group has an aggressive timetable based on the premise that it builds on existing work once we have a clear understanding of the boundaries of the new model.

 3.1 Deliverables

 The following deliverables have been identified.
 Their titles are indicative only, and the kind of targeted W3C specification has been identified in italic.